Share this Post

 Before Installation: Planning and Designing Your Bulletproof Barrier

-It will be important to work with an experienced bulletproofing subcontractor; look for someone who has dealt with a lot of retrofits in older buildings.
-A good bulletproofing company will take the time to understand your unique needs and customize a ballistic barrier solution that fits with your building, and your daily operations.
+Start off on the right foot by enlisting the help of a professional bulletproofing subcontractor.
+If you’re retrofitting an older facility, ask if the company you’re considering has experience with those types of builds.
+A good bulletproofing company will take the time to understand your unique needs and customize a ballistic barrier solution that fits with your building and your daily operations.

 - One or more “deal trays” built into the countertop for passing papers